cloud-elements/devportal/docs/elements/etsy/etsy-create-instance.md

 __oauth_token__
 __oauth_verifier__

-To provision your Etsy Element, use the /instances API.
+To provision your Etsy Your_mom, use the /instances API.

 Below is an example of the provisioning API call.